vapor/docs/routing/parameters.md

 }
 ```

-Alltogether, type safe routing can remove as much as 6 lines of code from each route.
+Altogether, type safe routing can save around 6 lines of code from each route.

 ### Protocol